techiediaries/techiediaries/_posts/2017/2017-3-13-ionic2-theming-styling.md

     title="Ionic 2 styling "
 %}

+In this tutorial, we'll see how to theme and style Ionic 5 Apps with the Toolbar and Menu example.

-We have been building hybrid mobile apps with Ionic 4 and Angular for a couple of months now.
-One of the trick things about Ionic 4 is styling and theming.
+We have been building hybrid mobile apps with Ionic 5 and Angular for a couple of months now.
+One of the trick things about Ionic 5 is styling and theming.

-In this article we'll show you some tips on how to do styling and theming for the latest Ionic 4 version.
+In this article we'll show you some tips on how to do styling and theming for the latest Ionic 5 version.

-Ionic 4 provides a simple theming system which uses Sass variables and cutsom CSS classes/styles to change components styling.
+Ionic 5 provides a simple theming system which uses Sass variables and cutsom CSS classes/styles to change components styling.

+## Changing Ionic 5 Theme Colors

-You can change default Ionic 4 colors by going to the `src/theme/variables.scss` and provides many predefined Ionic 4 Sass variables such as:
+You can change default Ionic 5 colors by going to the `src/theme/variables.scss` and provides many predefined Ionic 5 Sass variables such as:

 ```css
     $colors: (